Optimal Stopping via Randomized Neural Networks: Optimal stopping via randomized neural networks

 An American option gives the holder the right but not the obligation to exercise the option associated with a non-negative payoff function $g$ at any time up to the maturity.
-The American option can reasonably be approximated by a Bermudan option, which can be exercised only at some specific dates $t_0 < t_1 < t_2 < \dotsb < t_N$.
-For equidistant dates we simply write $0, 1, 2, \dotsc, N$.
+An American option can be approximated by a Bermudan option, which can be exercised only at some specific dates $t_0 < t_1 < t_2 < \dotsb < t_N$, transforming the continuous-time problem to a discrete one.
+If the time grid is chosen small enough, the American option is well approximated by the Bermudan option.
+In the case of a Rough Heston model, the convergence rate of the Bermudan option price to the American option price was shown in \cite[Theorem 4.2]{chevalier2021american}.
+For equidistant dates we simply write $0, 1, 2, \dotsc, N$ instead of $t_0 < t_1 < t_2 < \dotsb < t_N$.

-\subsection{Option Price and Optimal Stopping.}
+\subsection{Option price and optimal stopping}

-We assume to have a $d$-dimensional Markovian stochastic process $(X_t)_{t\geq 0}$ describing the stock prices.
-With respect to a fixed (pricing) probability measure $\Q$, the (superhedging seller's) price of the discretized American option can be expressed through the Snell envelope as described by
+For $d \in \mathbb{N}$, we assume to have a $d$-dimensional Markovian stochastic process $(X_t)_{t\geq 0}$ describing the stock prices.
+With respect to a fixed (pricing) probability measure $\mathbb{Q}$, the (superhedging seller's) price of the discretized American option can be expressed through the Snell envelope described by

-where $\alpha$ is the step-wise discounting factor.
+where $\alpha$ is the step-wise discounting factor and $g(X_n)$ is assumed to be square integrable for all $n$.
 Then the (superhedging seller's) price of the option at time $n$ is given by $U_n$ and can equivalently be expressed as the optimal stopping problem

 where $\mathcal{T}_n$ is the set of all stopping times $\tau \geq n$.
 The smallest optimal stopping time is given by